 Like the new car industry advertised prices often do not tally with the actual price you will pay.
 The online mattress industry almost runs on the promise of a discount to that advertised although it is harder to find the discounts with some than others.
 Emma is one of the companies that seem to have a permanent discount running.
 You do not need to seek it out, the website always shows a code at the top of the homepage.
 If it doesn’t then it is well worth contacting them direct to ask for a discount.
 The amount does vary a little but it is always a significant amount.
 My price rating is based on advertised retail prices taking no deals into account.
 The Emma Original does have higher prices advertised than rivals.

 There is definitely some nice design aspects here.
 Most noticeable for me is the machine washable cover which is fully removable with a top zip so no need to lift the mattress.
 Handles on the side are another big plus for me.
-Not to be sniffed at is the almost total lack of initial smell and long lasting smells (see what I did there?).
 I personally would prefer more comfort layers but I have to recognise this mattress is designed specifically to be light, durable and firm.
 On that account it does work when you know that Which magazine have said they found in testing durability to be excellent.
 Without that testing I would have had concerns because of the overall average density.

 There are channels cut into the base layer at the hip and shoulder areas for more give.
 Although technically 3 sections as it extends most of the way across the base layer it is almost one section.
 However the zoning is greatest at the shoulder area to give more pressure relief at that point.

 This is the weight per cubic meter of the foam.
 More density means more material and the longer it is likely to go before softening up too much.
 My score is based on the actual weight of my mattress.
-The official specifications suggest a density of 38 kg/m3.
-My own mattress was a little heavier than that would suggest and my figure is 39 kg/m3.
+My own mattress has an average density of 38 kg/m3.